-PSI/Somaliland was founded in 2007 for the social marketing of safe water tablets and long-lasting insecticide-treated mosquito nets and has since expanded to include programs for maternal and child health to improve the health status of Somali people especially women, children and the most vulnerable.
-Working in partnership with the private and public sector and with other development partners, PSI provides life-saving products, clinical services and behavioral change communication interventions throughout Somaliland.
+PSI/Somaliland was founded in 2007 to promote the social marketing of safe water tablets and long-lasting insecticide-treated mosquito nets.
+It has since expanded to include programs for maternal and child health, improving the health of Somali women, children and vulnerable populations.
+Working in partnership with the private and public sector and with other development partners, PSI provides life-saving products, clinical services and behavioral change communication interventions.

 PSI/Somaliland estimates that in 2015, its products and services helped avert 36,259 DALYs, including, by health area: